 Three payments of $148

-The cost of $444 for the six-week program includes six 90 minutes class, with recordings downloadable, six downloadable PDFs with rituals, altar suggestions, and prompts for extended study, a Slack Community & Coven to connect with other Witches around the tales, potent plants, magic, astrology, ritual, and storytelling (including Kristin & Kate).
+The cost of $444 for the six-month program includes six 90 minutes class, with recordings downloadable, six downloadable PDFs with rituals, altar suggestions, and prompts for extended study, a Slack Community & Coven to connect with other Witches around the tales, potent plants, magic, astrology, ritual, and storytelling (including Kristin & Kate).
 We prioritize making our offerings accessible.
 If you require assistance, please write us a message to explain your situation and we can work together to find a solution.
 Payment plan are available.

 FAQ: